openlab-at-city-tech/openlab/wp-content/plugins/wp-reading-progress/readme.txt

 3. Activate the bar for an individual post (if that post type is not enabled)

 == Changelog ==

+1.7.0: only load scripts when the bar is actually on the page

 1.6.1: adhere to wordpress coding standards, fixing deprecated strip_tags notice